Skip to main content

 • OAuth 2.0 PKCE: Secure authentication for scope-based, user-authorized access (e.g. getting authenticated user’s Post non_public metrics)

-Note: We recommend developers move away from OAuth 1.0 and use OAuth 2.0 for user-authorized access.
-Obtain credentials from the X Developer Portal.
+• OAuth 1.0a: Legacy authentication for user-specific operations (e.g., posting on behalf of a user, managing lists) Obtain credentials from the X Developer Portal.
 You’ll need an approved developer account and an app with appropriate permissions (e.g., Read + Write).

 Creating a Client